 G. Place the cover slip on a clean slide; create minimum air bubbles.

 H. Use compound microscope to examine the samples for eggs of internal parasites.

 Packaging Samples for IDEXX RADIL

-- Place Opti-spot samples into a ziplock bag.
+A. Place Opti-spot samples into a ziplock bag.

-- Place the IDEX RADIL paperwork together with the ziplock bag of samples into an
+B. Place the IDEXX RADIL paperwork together with the ziplock bag of samples into an

-- Mail from campus post office.
+C. Mail from campus post office.

-- 2-day service (either UPS or USPS, whichever is cheaper).
+1. 2-day service (either UPS or USPS, whichever is cheaper).

-- Charge to UM credit card.
+3. Charge to UM credit card.